awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-storage-capacity.md

 ## Storage capacity increases and file system performance<a name="storage-capacity-increase-and-performance"></a>

 Most workloads experience minimal performance impact while Amazon FSx runs the storage optimization process in the background after the new storage capacity is available\.
 Write\-heavy applications with large active datasets could temporarily experience up to a one\-half reduction in the write performance\.
 For these cases, you can first increase your file system's throughput capacity *before* increasing storage capacity\.
 This enables you to continue providing the same level of throughput to meet your application’s performance needs\.
-For more information, see [Managing Throughput Capacity](managing-throughput-capacity.md)\.
+For more information, see [Managing throughput capacity](managing-throughput-capacity.md)\.

 ## How to increase storage capacity<a name="increase-storage-capacity"></a>